magesteve/CocoaGrimoire/README.md

 ## SpellBooks

 SpellBooks are various swift package created for Mac & iOS development.
-Rather than have demo app for each spellbook, CocoaGrimoire provides examples of the code use for all the packages.
+Rather than have a demo app for each spellbook, CocoaGrimoire provides examples of the code use for all the packages.
 Check the specific SpellBook for further information, including inline documentation for each call.

 ### SwiftSpellBook

 Swift Package of useful tools for Swift Development on any platform.
-CocoaGrimoire has Unit Tests for most of the featuers.
+CocoaGrimoire has Unit Tests for most of the features.

     https://github.com/magesteve/SwiftSpellBook.git

 ### CocoaSpellBook

 Swift Package of useful tools for Swift Development on Macintosh (Cocoa) Platforms.
 The CocoaSpellBook window displays various funcitons and alerts are invoked, as well as background color views.
+The tasks are setup to invoke a number of the CocoaSpellBook features.

     https://github.com/magesteve/CocoaSpellBook.git